padrinobook/padrinobook/02-04-user-profile.md

 key in the session hash.

-The most interesting part of the test it the  *"find the user by id from the current session"*.
-Padrino has easy access to the session of your variable.
+The most interesting part of the test is the  *"find the user by id from the current session"*.
+Padrino has access to the session of your variable.
 We emulate this access in our tests with the `session` method of our `spec_helper.rb` which looks like the following: